dtcenter/METdataio/docs/Users_Guide/installation.rst

       conda activate <your-conda-env-name>

- * From within the active conda environment, cd to the *METdataio/* directory, where the file **pyproject.toml** is located.
+ * From within the active conda environment, change directories to be in the *METdataio/* directory, where the file **pyproject.toml** is located.

  * From this directory, run the following on the command line: